 I. Major Program Requirements

-Twenty-six semester hours of upper-division courses beyond SP 204.
+Twenty-seven semester hours of upper-division courses beyond SP 204.

-*See index for page number of Language Placement Guidelines.
+*See Language Placement Guidelines.

 II.
 Other Program Requirements